zorglube/freenas-iocage-movienight/README.md

 MovieNight don't need to access any data outside of the jail.
 At this point, since MN
 need an GO runtime, the runtime will be stored into the jail.

+### Warning
+This script isn't fully working at this time.
+At the end of the deployment you'll HAVE TO connect to the Jail and customise the MovieNight `settings.json` file the restart the Jail.

 ### Installation
 Download the repository to a convenient directory on your FreeNAS system by changing to that directory and running `git clone https://github.com/zorglube/freenas-iocage-movienight`.
 Then change into the new freenas-iocage-movienight directory and create a file called `mn-config` with your favorite text editor.
 In its minimal form, it would look like this:
 ```